6 October 2023

 Applying For Placements… When You Haven’t Got Any Previous Experience

-You’ve decided to embark on a placement year, but have come across a fallen tree.
-A stumbling block.
+You’ve decided to embark on a placement year, but have come across a stumbling block.

-It is important to remember that everyone begins with no experience, so you are not alone.
+It’s important to remember that everyone begins from scratch, so you are not alone.

 Identify your skills